WebAssembly/spec/md-proto/WebAssembly.md

 > There are no implicit type conversions in WebAssembly.

-#### Function Body Validation Algorithm
+#### Function-Body Validation Algorithm

-Function body validation can be performed in a single linear pass as follows:
+Function-body validation can be performed in a single linear pass as follows:

 The following data structures are created:
  - A *type stack*, with entries each containing a [type], for tracking the